arobbins/dev-rc/README.md

 fi
 ```

+#### Favicon
+An .ico file is a container for multiple .bmp or .png icons of different sizes.

 #### `.DS_Store`
 The .DS_Store (Desktop Services Store) file keeps custom attributes of a folder such as the position of icons or the choice of a background image.